feldera/feldera/README.md

 ## Getting started

+DBSP is implemented in Rust and uses Rust's `cargo` build system.
+You can build everything with `cargo build` at the top level of this tree.
+If you want to do development without installing the Rust toolchain locally, you can use Github Codespaces: from https://github.com/feldera/dbsp, click on the green `<> Code` button, then select Codespaces and click on "Create codespace on main".

 To learn about using DBSP as a Rust programmer, start by reading the [`circuit_builder`](`circuit::circuit_builder`) module documentation.
 The examples folder also has some simple places to start.
 For more